 8.My student wants to drop or withdraw from a class, what should s/he do?
 Students can add or drop classes anytime during the first two weeks of each semester (the add/drop period) without any penalty.
 They just need to pick up an add/drop form in the Central Service Center and have the faculty member of the course and their advisor sign.
 Dropping or withdrawing from a class after the add/drop period will result in a "W" being added for that course to the transcript.
 Your son/daughter should check with their advisor or the class professor should they feel the need to withdraw from a class as falling below full-time student status can affect a student’s financial aid and/or health insurance.

 1.My student has a question about housing and/or roommates.
 Who should s/he contact?
-All students have three points of contact regarding housing and/or roommate questions: their Resident Advisor (RA), their Hall Director (HD), and the Director of Residence Life.
+All students have three points of contact regarding housing and/or roommate questions: their Resident Advisor (RA), their Area Coordinator (AC), and the Director of Residence Life.
 The Resident Advisor is a carefully selected and trained student who lives on the floor or in/near the house in which your student lives.
-The Hall Director is a full-time professional live in staff member who lives in an apartment/house in the residence hall or area to be accessible and available to help students.
+The Area Coordinator is a full-time professional live in staff member who lives in an apartment/house in the residence hall or area to be accessible and available to help students.
 The Director oversees the residence life and judicial programs on campus.

 The RA is present to enforce college policies (such as visitation hours, alcohol policy, quiet hours, etc.), to be a friend, a listening ear, to lend a helping hand, to serve as a resource for questions, to help mediate roommate conflicts, and to plan fun, community building and educational events for the students on the floor.
 Students can go to their RA with questions about classes, grades, professors, roommates, campus activities, room/facilities problems, relationships, etc. RAs undergo complete and extensive training before school starts, as well as throughout the year, covering everything that they may need to know to successfully help and be an asset to the students on their floor.
 If the RA is unable to answer the question, RAs will refer the student to the correct department or area, or get the student in contact with someone who can answer the question for them.

-The Hall Director oversees the general operation of the hall.
-These five staff members are present to care for the safety and well-being of your child, to be a resource for the students in the building, to help mediate roommate conflicts, to work with housing/facilities issues, to charge students with violations of college policy and work thought the judicial process with them, to supervise the Resident Advisors in the building, to advise the Hall Council, and to help Resident Advisors plan activities for the building.
-Your student can visit their Hall Director for a multitude of reasons—roommate problems, room/facilities concerns, questions about campus resources, for help with the housing process, if they're in need of a listening ear, if they have a problem that they need to talk to an adult about, or just to chat!
+The Area Coordinator oversees the general operation of the hall.
+These four staff members are present to care for the safety and well-being of your student, to be a resource for their residents in the building, to help mediate roommate conflicts, to work with housing/facilities issues, to hold students accountable for their actions and work thought the judicial process with them, to supervise the Resident Advisors in the building, to advise the Hall Council, and to help plan activities for the building.
+Your student can visit their Area Coordinator for a multitude of reasons—roommate problems, room/facilities concerns, questions about campus resources, for help with the housing process, if they're in need of a listening ear or just to chat!

 4.How does my student choose his/her roommate?
 First year students who already know someone who is coming to Central with whom they would like to room may request to live with that person.
 Those requests will be honored as long as they are mutual.
 The majority of first year students will be assigned a roommate by Residence Life.
 Roommate matches are made by hand according to the information your student provided on his/her housing request form.
 Residence Life attempts to make the best matches possible based on the information students provide about themselves.